forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/lwc-get-started.md

 Before you start, install [Salesforce Extensions for Desktop](./en/vscode-desktop/install) or [Set Up Code Builder](./en/codebuilder/cb-setup)

 ### Add an Apex Class that Queries Contacts
-1. In VS Code, run the command **SFDX: Create Project** from the Command Palette, to create a Salesforce DX project if you don’t have one.
+1. In VS Code, run the command **SFDX: Create Project** from the Command Palette to create a Salesforce DX project if you don’t have one.
 2. Log in to the org to which you want to add the LWC.
 3. Run the **SFDX: Refresh SObject Definitions** command from the Command Palette to get completion suggestions for your SObjects related code.
 4. From the Command Palette run **SFDX: Create Apex Class** and create a class called `ContactController`.